kwabenasapong/openpldoc/manual/source/web_remote.rst

 ==============

 OpenLP gives you the ability to control the :ref:`creating_service`.
-You also have the ability to search for and add or display media from the your :ref:`media-manager` or send an :ref:`alerts`, using a remote computer, netbook or smartphone and a web browser.
+You also have the ability to search for and add or display media from the :ref:`media-manager` or send an :ref:`alerts`, using a remote computer, netbook or smartphone and a web browser.
 You can use the web remote to control the entire service away from the main computer or, have the nursery or daycare send